OISTE/repository/OWGTMCPS.md

 # 1. INTRODUCTION
 ## 1.1  Overview

-This document represents a combined Certificate Policy (CP) and Certification Practice Statement (CPS) describes the practices followed with regard to the management of the lifecycle the Certification Authorities adhered to the OISTE Global Trust Model.
+This document represents a combined Certificate Policy (CP) and Certification Practice Statement (CPS), and describes the practices followed with regard to the management of the lifecycle the Certification Authorities adhered to the OISTE Global Trust Model.

 The main two legal entities involved in the control and operation of the Trust Model are:
 - OISTE Foundation.
 The International Organization for Secure Electronic Transactions (“IOSET” or “OISTE”), a Swiss non-profit foundation established in 1998, and recognized with an “Special Consultative Status” by the United Nations.
 The OISTE Foundation maintains a Policy Approval Authority (OFPAA or PAA) that drafts, approves and revises the policies to which WISeKey is bound to comply with under its operator contract.
 The PAA is composed of members of the community to which OISTE provides its Certification Authority Services, resulting in a virtuous cycle for trust management.